CK-Build/CKli/CKli_EN.md

 ## What is CKli ?

 CKli is a tool for <u>multi-repositories</u> stacks.
-It allow to automate actions, on <u>Worlds</u>, a set of repositories, and concentrate information in a single place.
+It allow to automate actions, on <u>Worlds</u>(a group of repositories), and concentrate information in a single place.

 ## Getting Started